-The teacher Some of my friends Those cars I Не They $ {\mathbf{v}}$ My city You Your brother and you My house You Pete and Mary $\hat{0}$ Rosalía The dogs I It The dogs She
+The teacher Some of my friends Those cars I He They My city You Your brother and you My house You Pete and Mary Rosalía The dogs I It The dogs She

 Platform 1.
 In the first part of the session, students have to reflect on these jokes.
 To do it, they will use the thinking routine: What makes you say that?
-First, they have to say where the joke is, and secondly, they have to give reasons to explain why there is something funny in the picture.
+First, they have to say where the joke is, and secondly, they have to give reasons to explain why there is a joke in this picture.

 Thinking routine: What makes you say that?

-DensaTI(
+(Reading, speaking and writing)